c0g1t8/TwoWeeksReady-wiki/Family-Plan.md

 As a household, choose an out-of-area contact person, someone who lives outside of your state, and add their information as your emergency contact.
 If an earthquake happens in your area and you receive a ShakeAlert message, a notification will be sent to your designated emergency contact with your last known location.
 * location of go kits/emergency supplies and fire extinguisher;
 * special medical needs;
+Emergency medical information (diabetes, dialysis) what first responders would need to know or neighbors/family would need to know
 * who to check on in the neighborhood (those with access and functional needs, children, elderly etc.);
 * add any custom instructions or messages (words of encouragement to loved ones)